mercadopago/devsite-docs/guides/security/owasp.en.md

 OWASP Top 10 is a classification of the most common vulnerabilities in conjunction with their mitigation to protect applications from these types of attacks.
 We recommend that you visit the [official Owasp Top 10 site](https://owasp.org/www-project-top-ten/) for more information.

-Due to the integration that you are doing with Mercado Pago, to protect us against the most common vulnerabilities, we suggest you follow the following tips about: Input Validation and Server-Side Request Forgery Prevention.
+Due to the integration you are doing with Mercado Pago, to protect us against the most common vulnerabilities, we suggest you follow the guidelines on Input Validation and Server-Side Request Forgery Prevention.
 [See OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/index.html)for more information.

 >NOTE
 >